erreduarte/marketing-analysis-project/README.md

 - Shopping cart abandonment is calculated by comparing the number of completed purchases to the number of products added to the cart, revealing potential friction points in the checkout process.

-## Data Privacy
+## Acknowledgments

-It's important to note that some data in the dataset may have been anonymized or altered to comply with privacy and data protection regulations.
-User privacy and data security are a top priority in this analysis.
+While reviewing this project, it's important to note that certain aspects of the code and data have been altered to preserve the confidentiality of the company.
+To uphold privacy and security measures, fictitious names have been used for tables and columns.
+These alterations were made with the utmost care to maintain the integrity of the project while safeguarding sensitive information.

+By implementing these changes, I aim to demonstrate my commitment to ethical considerations and my dedication to maintaining the confidentiality of proprietary data.
+The fictitious elements in no way diminish the significance of the project's technical achievements and the strides made in data migration and accessibility.

+I appreciate your understanding of these precautions and their significance in a real-world business context.
+If you have any inquiries regarding the methodology or specific technical aspects, please don't hesitate to get in touch.

+Thank you for your interest in exploring this project, and I'm available to provide any further insights or clarifications you may require.

 ## Getting Started